-Procedure: Registering Clients to a Proxy with a Bootstrap Script
+Procedure: Registering Clients to a Proxy with a Bootstrap Script mgr-bootstrap --activation-keys=key-string

 - 1. Create a client activation key on the Uyuni server using the Web UI.
 For more information, see Client-configuration > Activation-keys. - 2.
 On the proxy, execute the mgr-bootstrap command line tool as root.
 If needed, use the additional command line switches to tune your bootstrap script.
 To install a traditional client instead of a Salt client, ensure you use the --traditional switch.